ThomasRoca/DataDriven-lecture-/README.md

     + quick intro to [JavaScript](https://www.w3schools.com/js/default.asp)
     + dataviz the example of [highchart](https://www.highcharts.com/) and [d3.js](https://d3js.org/)
     + A tiny bite of code SIG using [Highmaps](https://www.highcharts.com/) and [leaflet](http://leafletjs.com/)

+** Praticle: Create a DataStory with Highcharts and Carto
+   + use ["Data Story Template.html"](Data Story Template.htm) in the github repository

 **4. Data and programmming for the web:**
 	+Data are not only stored in xls!
 	+ Text format to store data: